 Named after its chef Doug Adams’ Texas hometown, Bullard (located inside Woodlark hotel in downtown Portland) unites southern hospitality with Oregon’s bounty of ingredients.
-Their dining month debut menu pays tribute to home-style cooking, with dishes like garlicky butter lettuce salad, mashed potato- and ketchup-topped smoked meatloaf, and lemon pudding cake topped with a honey anglaise.
+Their dining month debut menu paid tribute to home-style cooking, with dishes like garlicky butter lettuce salad, mashed potato- and ketchup-topped smoked meatloaf, and lemon pudding cake topped with a honey anglaise.

 Named after a forest in William Shakespeare’s “As You Like It,” Arden opened in 2019 with a focus on seasonal ingredients from the Pacific Northwest, sourced only from small producers who employ respectful farming methods.
-Their Dining Month offerings include a winter chicory salad with sweet potato, shinko pear, bleu de laqueuille, maple and walnut; or a red trout crudo made with pickled apples, horseradish cream cheese and puffed quinoa.
+Their Dining Month offerings included a winter chicory salad with sweet potato, shinko pear, bleu de laqueuille, maple and walnut; and a red trout crudo made with pickled apples, horseradish cream cheese and puffed quinoa.

 Crafted by James Beard Award-nominated chef Justin Woodward, OK Omens specializes in natural and vintage wines, along with decadent riffs on junk food.
-Their Dining Month menu is fittingly fun, with a classic American cheeseburger with fries and all the usual toppings (even iceberg lettuce) and their take on a McDonalds McFlurry (made with vanilla ice cream, Butterfinger candy and chocolate).
+Their Dining Month menu was fittingly fun, with a classic American cheeseburger with fries and all the usual toppings (even iceberg lettuce) and their take on a McDonalds McFlurry (made with vanilla ice cream, Butterfinger candy and chocolate).

-Start at Spain-inspired Ataula for dishes like roasted beet tartare with piquillo pepper ketchup, egg yolk and farm salad; braised lamb neck canelons, with béchamel, manchego, crispy leeks and lamb jus; and xocolata tres leches spongecake with berries.
+We started at Spain-inspired Ataula for dishes like roasted beet tartare with piquillo pepper ketchup, egg yolk and farm salad; braised lamb neck canelons, with béchamel, manchego, crispy leeks and lamb jus; and xocolata tres leches spongecake with berries.

 Kim Jong Smokehouse